josephwb/Start_repos/README.md

 	git pull origin master

 Note that this will try to merge any differences between the remote and local copies.
-To ignore local changes and replace locval code with the remote version, use:
+To ignore local changes and replace local code with the remote version, use:

 	git stash